 FOOD & DRINK OPTIONS

-Many fans satisfy their hunger pangs and quench their thirst in the bars and restaurants of Karlsruhe but the usual fast food options (chips, bratwurst, popcorn, brezel etc) are sold around the stadium and the club will let you pay for beer and bratwurst pairings with your choice of cash or contactless payment.
+Many fans satisfy their hunger pangs and quench their thirst in the bars and restaurants of Karlsruhe but the usual fast food options (chips, bratwurst, popcorn, brezel etc) are sold around the stadium and settling the bill for your beer and bratwurst pairing is done using contactless payment (credit/debit card, Apple Pay, Google Pay etc).
 Back towards the city centre on Kapellenstraße, Vogelbräu is a popular meeting point for the KSC support and you can grab a bite to eat here if the beer sharpens your appetite.